The Flip Side is on a mission to help bridge the gap between liberals and conservatives.

 It’s hard to convince liberals to watch Fox or conservatives to watch MSNBC.
 But if everyone takes 5 minutes a day to read The Flip Side, we’ll have a starting point when talking to our friends and neighbors.

 In July 2016, Annafi Wahed left her corporate job in NYC to campaign for Democratic party candidates in NH.
 Walking door to door, she saw firsthand how even next-door neighbors could be completely isolated from one another by the news they consume.
-In the months following the election, as talk of “fake news” and media bias became commonplace, Annafi set out to burst her own media bubble and the bubbles of those around her.
+In the months following the election, as talk of "fake news" and filter bubbles became commonplace, Annafi set out to create a shared news source in a world of a billion news feeds.

 Jihan Varisco has degrees in Political Science and Public Policy and is particularly interested in applying insights from behavioral economics and game theory to improve policy.
 He laments the extreme partisanship currently afflicting this country and hopes that The Flip Side can help create common understanding to help bridge political divisions.
 He currently resides in Chicago, Illinois.